Tanglefoot Trail: History

-A portion (the Pontotoc to New Albany section) of the route's origin goes back to the Chippewa, who later called it the "King's Highway".
+A portion (the Pontotoc to New Albany section) of the route's origin goes back to the Chickasaw, who later called it the "King's Highway".
 The king in question was Ishtehotopah, the last king of the tribe, who, on June 9, 1838, led 129 followers from Pontotoc to Indian Territory.
 It was also used by explorers such as Hernando de Soto and Meriwether Lewis and was part of the original Natchez Trace.
 The section then became part of William Clark Falkner's Gulf and Ship Island Railroad (G&SI) in the late 1800s.
 The name Tanglefoot comes from a train engine.
 This section was later sold to the Gulf & Chicago Railroad (G&CR) in 1889.
 In 1903, the Mobile, Jackson & Kansas City Railroad (MJ&KC) started building north from Beaumont, with the end goal that it would connect the town with Jackson, Tennessee.
 The MJ&KC ended up leasing the G&CR on July 1, 1903.
 The gap between the two railroads was completed in 1906 and the two companies merged to become the New Orleans, Mobile & Chicago Railroad (NOM&C) in 1909, marking the first time the current trail route fell into the ownership of one company.
 The NOM&C became the Gulf, Mobile and Northern Railroad (GM&N) following reorganization on January 1, 1917.
 The route changed ownership yet again in 1940, this time becoming the Gulf, Mobile and Ohio Railroad following a merger with the GM&N and the Mobile and Ohio Railroad.
 Ownership once again changed hands when the railroad merged into the Illinois Central Railroad on August 10, 1972, thus becoming Illinois Central Gulf Railroad (ICG).
 ICG abandoned this route and sold it to the Gulf and Mississippi Railroad in 1985.
 Struggling financially, the rail network was sold to MidSouth Rail in April 1988.
 Kansas City Southern Railway then acquired MidSouth in 1994.
 At some point, North American RailNet acquired it for its Mississippi and Tennessee RailNet (now Ripley and New Albany Railroad), which marked the last change of the route's ownership when it was used as a railroad.